Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Optimizing language models for AAC

 We selected two large corpora to mine data from: the Colossal Clean Crawled Corpus \cite{raffel_t5} (ODC-By License) and the OpenSubtitles2016 movie subtitle corpus \cite{lison_subtitles} (License unknown).
 We denote these datasets as \textit{C4} and \textit{Subtitle} respectively.
 This selection was guided by results\footnote{\url{https://osf.io/ajm7t/wiki/lm_char_dec19/}} showing that out of 14 possible training sources, these two corpora performed the best on modeling AAC-like text.
 Further, we think C4 provides text that well-approximates a written style of communication while Subtitle represents a more spoken style.

-We filtered the full training corpora to extract only sentences that started with a capital letter, had both uppercase and lowercase characters, and ended with sentence end punctuation.
-We dropped sentences where more than 20\% of the words were out-of-vocabulary with respect to a large list of 860\,K words obtained from human-edited dictionaries.
+We filtered C4 and Subtitle to sentences that started with a capital letter, had both uppercase and lowercase characters, and ended with sentence end punctuation.
+We dropped sentences where more than 20\% of the words were out-of-vocabulary with respect to a list of 860\,K words obtained from human-edited dictionaries.
 Throughout this work, we trained and tested on isolated sentences.
 We removed repeated identical sentences in Subtitle.
 We reserved 5\% of the data as a dev set and 5\% as a test set.
-After filtering, our training sets had 87.5\,B words (C4) and 528\,M words (Subtitle).
+After filtering, our C4 training set had 87.5\,B words and Subtitle had 528\,M words.